TheZoq2/Stlrs/README.md

 # Stlrs
-Inovative board game engine for the 21th century
+Inovative board game engine for the 21th century :)

+A quick video of the project in action can be seen [here](https://www.youtube.com/watch?v=aMyHLjdJJoI)

 This project is the result of the LIU Spring Game Jam 2016.
 The goal was to create a semi physical version of the settlers of catan board game.
 Players still interract with the game using regular physical